Nuño González de Lara (died 1296): Biography

 His exact date of birth is unknown.
 On 29 October 1288, he was confirmed together with his father and brother to the privileges granted by Sancho IV of Castile to the monastery of San Salvador de Pinilla de Molina.
 In August 1290, he accompanied his father to Valencia where he was working.
 His father signed an agreement during this period with King Alfonso III of Aragon wherein the two proposed to wage war against the Kingdom of Castile and to aid the Aragonese monarch in his war against Castile.
 Nevertheless, later in the same year, he returned with his father to Castile where King Sancho IV gave Nuño González a set of inheritances throughout the kingdom in exchange for an oath of loyalty from the young Lara.

 During the Summer of 1293, whilst Nuño González and his brother, Juan Núñez II de Lara accompanied King Sancho IV to a meeting held in the city of Logroño with James II of Aragon, their father was captured by the infante John of Castile, brother of King Sancho IV.
 The capture was the result of Nuño González I de Lara having been defeated by infante John in a battle that took place in the area around Zamorano de Peleas.
 After receiving the notification, the brothers left the king and gathered a group of soldiers to try and liberate their father.
-Nuño González I was liberated by the infante John however upon promising him help in his fight against Diego López V de Haro to recover the Lordship of Biscay for his wife, María II Díaz de Haro, who had previously been the rightful title holder.
+Nuño González I was liberated by the infante John however upon promising him help in his fight against Diego López V de Haro to recover the Lordship of Biscay for his wife, María I Díaz de Haro, who had previously been the rightful title holder.
 Further, Nuño González I proposed that Denis of Portugal should join them in their fight.

 In 1294, Sancho IV sent Juan Núñez I to Andalucía to defend the frontier against the attacks of Muhammad II of Granada, who had at the time allied himself with the Sultan of Morocco, Yusuf II.
 Nuño González accompanied his father during the expedition.
 His father died in the city of Córdoba.
 Afterwards, Nuño González returned to Castile together with the entourage that accompanied his fathers cadaver and assisted in sepulchering him in the Convento de San Pablo de Burgos of the Dominican Order.